-10. Candidates at risk of being unable to take examinations - centre remains open
+10. Candidates may not be able to take examinations - centre remains open

-Candidates at risk of being unable to attend the examination centre to take examinations as normal
+Candidates may not be able to attend the examination centre to take examinations as normal

 - Centre will communicate with the relevant awarding organisation to make them aware of the issue. - Head of Centre is responsible for organising alternative local venue in agreement with the relevant awarding organisation. - Centre will apply to awarding organisations for special consideration for candidates where they have met the minimum requirements. - Centre will communicate solutions to parent, carers and students.